 - Macro Trends in Nutrition

 What Are the Current Trends in Nutrition?

 Scientifically speaking and for the sake of this article, trends are a general direction in which something is developing or changing.

 Rather than dietary fads, we’ll be examining long-term trends that are influenced by:

 - paradigm shifts in food processing,

-The period between the American Civil War and the start of the 20th Century was a time of rapid technological innovation and industrialisation.
-This included the use of more more machinery, pesticides, fertilisers and feed additives to feed the growing population.
+The period between the American Civil War and the start of the 20th century was a time of rapid technological innovation and industrialisation.
+The first fifty years of the 20th century were dominated by some unpleasant global events, including:

-- In 1977, the Dietary Guidelines for The United States were published recommending
+- In 1977, the Dietary Guidelines for The United States were published, recommending:

 - less fat,